Jorgen Jorgenson “The Convict King”

 Jorgen Jorgenson (Jorgensen) was born the son of a Danish watchmaker in 1780 and proceeded to live an adventurous life.
 He was an adventurer, explorer, king, spy, convict, constable and writer.
 Among other things.

 Jorgenson developed a habit of finding himself in places at significant times.
+I guess adventure can put you in such situations.

 He joined the Danish navy at age 14, and as a privateer was onboard the Lady Nelson with Matthew Flinders during his exploration of Bass Strait, the establishment of both settlements on the River Derwent and the discovery of the Tamar estuary.